Changing the Climate

 Week 4: Pillars of Sustainability and Mapping ~ Explore a variety of techniques and technologies that can be used to replace fossil fuels and to reverse the impacts causing global warming.

-Where are other people coming from?
-Chose and examine an area to begin a strategizing integrated community solutions and the facilitation of applicable discussions.
++ Choose and examine an area to begin strategizing integrated community solutions and facilitate applicable discussions.

 Week 6: Facilitation and Wrap-Up ~ Facilitate to a chosen group consisting of friends, family, and perhaps invited officials, with my assistance ~ or ~ assist me in the facilitation of a preplanned workshop.
 Accountability and Community: Who else can you reach out to for networking, inspiration, and momentum?
 Who is your support system?